with Avocado Cilantro Lime Dipping Sauce … Adapted from The Foodie Physician

 RECIPE SOURCE: http://www.sumptuousspoonfuls.com/

 © Copyright 2013, Sumptuous Spoonfuls.
 All images & content are copyright protected.
-Please do not use my images without prior permission.
+I love it when you share, but please do not use my images on your own site/page without prior permission.
 If you want to publish any of my images, please ask first.
+Sharing, pinning, and tweeting is always appreciated as long as the shares and pins link back to here for the recipe.
 If you want to republish this recipe as your own, please re-write the recipe in your own words or link back to this post for the recipe.